 - basic concept behind UV-disinfection of cooling towers

 - water chemistry of UV-disinfection of cooling towers

-- typical applications for UV-disinfection of cooling towers
+- typical applications for UV-disinfection of evaporation towers

 - long time comparison of costs of UV-disinfection of cooling towers with other methods

 Integrating UV disinfection of water and air into applications of climate technology is easy and can be done for example for climatic chambers, air humidifiers and air conditioners.

 Your contact person for UV-disinfection of cooling towers: